MakeSchool-Tutorials/Core-Data-Tutorial/P01-Core-Data-Model/content.md

 The Data Model Editor makes all attributes `optional` by default.

-But the terms `Optional` and `Non-Optional` have markedly different meanings in Swift and CoreData.
+But the terms `Optional` and `Non-Optional` have markedly different meanings in Swift and Core Data.

-Because CoreData was designed to be used by multiple platforms (iOS, macOS) and languages (Objective-C, Swift), it is compiled directly to Objective-C and hence is unaware of purely Swift constructs like optionals, structs, and so on.
+Because Core Data was designed to be used by multiple platforms (iOS, macOS) and languages (Objective-C, Swift), it is compiled directly to Objective-C and hence is unaware of purely Swift constructs like optionals, structs, and so on.

-CoreData was also designed to handle the transaction details of databases, such as SQLite, where it is common to specify whether or not the insertion of NULL values is allowed for a given column.
+Core Data was also designed to handle the transaction details of databases, such as SQLite, where it is common to specify whether or not the insertion of NULL values is allowed for a given column.
-Marking an attribute as `optional` does not imply that it is a Swift `optional`: It means that during runtime CoreData will create a database record that optionally allows NULL values if the property does not contain data.
+Marking an attribute as `optional` does not imply that it is a Swift `optional`: It means that during runtime Core Data will create a database record that optionally allows NULL values if the property does not contain data.

 But we do need this feature or the complexities it can add, so let’s change all our attributes to non-optional: